imperva/site-protection-viewer/README.md

 # (SPV) site-protection-viewer
 This **nodejs** tool will provide the user with a simple way to see the current security configuration of the websites protected by our Cloud WAF (Incapsula).
 It provides a centralized view of all the account website security configuration and also checks whether the sites origin servers are not restricted to receive traffic only from Incapsula as described [here](https://support.incapsula.com/hc/en-us/articles/200627570-Restricting-direct-access-to-your-website-Incapsula-s-IP-addresses-).
 The tool uses the [Incapsula API](https://docs.incapsula.com/Content/API/api.htm) to get the relevant site information and http/https calls to check the origin servers accessibility.
 The output is an html file and (if configured) csv files.
+**Is Protected** origin server implies that the origin server can be accessed by an http and https request.
+In some cases it might not mean that the origin server is not protected.
+Decision parameters can be configured in the settings.js file.
-For more infomation please refer to this [blog](https://www.imperva.com/blog/enhance-imperva-cloud-waf-with-a-new-management-tool-in-the-imperva-github/).
+For more information please refer to this [blog](https://www.imperva.com/blog/enhance-imperva-cloud-waf-with-a-new-management-tool-in-the-imperva-github/).
-The tool can be used with it's default settings or if needed, user may change the behavior by changing the values in the settings file as described in the configuration section of this page.
+The tool can be used with its default settings or if needed, user may change the behavior by changing the values in the settings file as described in the configuration section of this page.

 # Usage
 ## Installation